rahuldave/cs207-old/labs/dbsocketslab.md

 ---
-title: tsdb cnd client communication
+title: tsdb (part 1, milestone 2): client communication
 layout: lecture
 mathjax: true
 ---

-# TSDB Part 1 (Part of Milestone 2)

-This is a skeleton for the database part of milestone 2 of your project.
+This is a skeleton for the database part 1 of milestone 2 of your project.

 ## copying this over